-You can take a bad debt deduction for your accounts and notes receivable only if you included the amount owed you in your gross income.
+You can take a bad debt deduction for these accounts and notes receivable only if you included the amount owed you in your gross income.
 This applies to amounts owed you from all sources of taxable income, such as sales, services, rents, and interest.

-If you meet certain requirements, you can use the nonaccrual-experience method, discussed later.
-This method allows you to estimate uncollectible amounts.
-Do not include them in gross income.
+If you qualify under certain rules, you can use the nonaccrual-experience method of accounting, discussed later.
+Under this method, you do not have to accrue income that based on your experience you expect to be uncollectible.

 Accrual method taxpayers.
 Accrual method taxpayers normally report income as they earned it.
-Therefore, they can take a bad debt deduction when they cannot collect what is owed them, if they have included that amount in income.
+They can take a bad debt deduction for these receivables when they cannot collect what is owed them, if they have included that amount in income.

 Cash method taxpayers.
 Cash method taxpayers normally do not report income until they receive payment.
-Therefore, they cannot take a bad debt deduction for payments they have not received or cannot collect.
+They cannot take a bad debt deduction for payments they have not received or cannot collect from these receivables.